r0wbrt/YASDRR/README.md

 # Patents
 This software may be covered by US patent US8081105B2.
-I am not a lawyer though so I can not render a legal statment on this subject.
+I am not a lawyer though so I can not render a legal statement on this subject.